This post about workplace mobbing is by Delia Grenville In the popular FX show The…

-One of the main ways to build a Radically Candid culture is by creating an environment where people feel comfortable speaking truth to power.
+One of the main ways to build a Radically Candid culture is by creating an environment where people feel empowered to speak truth to power.
 This kind of culture can only be achieved when managers understand that it is authentic relationships and not power that drive them forward.
 Unfortunately, finding a job that fosters this kind of culture can feel akin to finding a unicorn.

 However, companies that do encourage people to speak truth to power build trust between employees, no matter their role in the organization.
 Case-in-point, video-software company Wistia.
 The team read Radical Candor together and then had a virtual Q&A session with author and Radical Candor, LLC co-founder Kim Scott.
 They’ve since been committed to actively practicing Radical Candor, and reached out to us to share an experience about what happened when an employee used the principles of Radical Candor (caring personally while challenging directly) to speak up about an offensive term used in a meeting.